 Additionally, if your home is more than 10 years old, you’ll likely need increased insulation.

 Building up your insulation levels could positively change your energy bills, saving you up to 20 percent.** It can provide a vapor barrier against humidity, stop air leaks and may restrict wear and tear on your HVAC system.

 Types of Attic Insulation

-Open-cell foam spreads when applied, filling cracks and other inaccessible spaces.
-It’s best for stopping air but isn’t fully waterproof.
+Open-cell foam expands when applied, filling cracks and other inaccessible spaces.
+It’s best for stopping air but isn’t completely waterproof.

 Both types of spray foam insulation may even help block noise.

 Loose fill insulation is blown in through special machinery, while batt insulation is rolls that can be trimmed to fit.
 Insulating material can include fiberglass, cellulose, mineral wool and cotton.